 October 17-20, 2016: HABITAT III United Nations Conference on Housing and Sustainable Urban Development, Quito, Ecuador

-The UN Global Compact – Cities Programme and its partners are planning a side event and networking event at Habitat III and will launch the Massive Open Online Course on Ethical Cities.
+The UN Global Compact – Cities Programme and partners conducted side and networking events at Habitat III and launched the Ethical Cities Massive Open Online Course (MOOC).